PixMusicaX/PiXMusicaX/README.md

 - 🌱 I’m currently learning Qiskit

 <!--- 👯 I’m looking to collaborate on -->
-- 🤔 I’m looking for help with github itself (this place is kowai-scary)
+- 🤔 I’m looking for help with NodeJS

 - 💬 Ask me about "anything goes, feel free"